How to watch Porto vs Liverpool in the 2021-22 Champions League from India?

 |12:30am IST

-How to watch Porto vs Liverpool on TV & live stream from India
+How to watch Porto vs Liverpool on TV & live stream in India

 The Sony Pictures Sports Network (SPSN) has the rights to show UEFA Champions League matches in India.